circleci/circleci-docs/jekyll/_cci2/oss.md

 **Note:**
 Forked PR builds of open source projects that require secrets will not run successfully on CircleCI until you enable this setting.

 If you are comfortable sharing secrets with anyone who forks your project and opens a PR, you can enable the **Pass secrets to builds from forked pull requests** option.
-In the **Advanced Settings** of your project, set the **Pass secrets to builds from forked pull requests** option to _On_.
+In the **Project Settings>Advanced** of your project, set the **Pass secrets to builds from forked pull requests** option to _On_.

 ### Caching